First-Order Phase Transition by XY Model of Particle Dynamics: The model and its spectrum

-in which ``$a$" appears as the chain spacing parameter on the discrete world-line.
-The coordinate $x^i$ is treated as compact variable for which we assume
+in which ``$a$" appears as the spacing parameter on the discrete worldline.
+The coordinate $x^i$ is treated as compact angle-variable for which we assume

-The treatment of coordinates as angle variables may be considered as a continuation of the agenda originated by lattice gauge theories, in which the gauge fields act as angle variables \cite{lattice,kogut}.
+As mentioned earlier, the treatment of coordinates as angle-variables may be considered as the continuation of the agenda originated by lattice formulation of gauge theories, in which the gauge fields act as angle variables \cite{lattice,kogut}.
+The action (\ref{04}) is in fact the sum of $d$ copies of 1D XY-model, for which it is known there is no phase transition as a magnetic system \cite{mattis}.
+As it will be clarified later, it is the specific appearance of the volume of compact space in the present interpretation, namely the presence of radius $R$ both inside and in front of the cosine functions in (\ref{04}), which leads to the announced phase transition.

 The action (\ref{04}) reduces to the ordinary one (\ref{02}) in the limit $x^i/R\ll 1$.
-Using the transfer-matrix method it is easy to obtain the energy spectrum by the imaginary-time action.
-According to the recipe, the element of transfer-matrix $\widehat{V}=\exp(-a\widehat{H})$ between two adjacent times $n$ and $n+1$ is given in terms of the imaginary-time action \cite{wipf}
+Using the transfer-matrix method one can obtain the energy spectrum by the imaginary-time (Euclidean) action.
+The element of transfer-matrix $\widehat{V}$ between two adjacent times $n$ and $n+1$ is given in terms of the imaginary-time action \cite{wipf}